 We and our franchisees are subject to a variety of litigation.
 We and our franchisees are subject to complaints or litigation from guests alleging illness, injury or other food quality, food safety, health or operational concerns.
 We and our franchisees are also subject to "dram shop" laws in some states pursuant to which we and our franchisees may be subject to liability in connection with personal injuries or property damages incurred in connection with wrongfully serving alcoholic beverages to an intoxicated person.
-We may also initiate legal proceedings against franchisees for breach of the terms of their franchise agreements, including underreporting of sales, failure to operate restaurants according to standard operating procedures and payment defaults.
-Such claims may reduce the profits generated by company-operated restaurants and the ability of franchisees to make payments to us.
-These claims may also reduce the ability of franchisees to enter into new franchise agreements with us.
-Although our franchise agreements require our franchisees to defend and indemnify us, we may be named as a defendant and sustain liability in legal proceedings against franchisees under the doctrines of vicarious liability, agency, negligence or otherwise.
+We may also initiate legal proceedings against franchisees for breach of the terms of their franchise agreements, including underreporting of sales , failure to operate restaurants according to standard operating procedures and payment defaults.
+Such claims may reduce the profits generated by company-operated restaurants and the ability of franchise agreements require our franchisees to defend and indemnify us, we may be named as a defendant and sustain liability in legal proceedings against franchisees of vicarious liability, agency, negligence or otherwise.